 With 2020 disrupting almost everything, including social enterprise, there may never be a better time for social entrepreneurs to re-establish the very heart of their cause.
 It would be prudent for them to consider whether the same issues they set out to address still exist, or were they somehow altered by the events of last year?
 If there are stats which support the reason for change, are these the same, or have they now changed?

 Perhaps 2020 created new opportunities or perhaps an entire rethink is now necessary.
-It will be overwhelming for an organisation to feel like they must re-evaluate their entire offering, but it’s important for them to align their cause to the current environment and keep ahead of the trends.
+It will be overwhelming for an organization to feel like they must re-evaluate their entire offering, but it’s important for them to align their cause to the current environment and keep ahead of the trends.

 According to the World Economic Forum (WEF), social enterprises have the potential to change and disrupt an entire industry.
-Social businesses exist to raise the possible, desirable and the acceptable, and WEF cite Tony’s Chocolonely as a great example of this.
+Social businesses exist to raise the possible, desirable and the acceptable, and WEF cites Tony’s Chocolonely as a great example of this.

 Are you familiar with the Social Enterprise Index?
 It celebrates and showcases entrepreneurs running businesses with a social purpose.
-One of their nominees for 2020 was Heartwood Skills, an organisation looking to “transform the life chances of vulnerable young people and impact their communities”.
-Delving into the details of the organisation, the question “how do you measure your impact?” was asked.
+One of their nominees for 2020 was Heartwood Skills, an organization looking to “transform the life chances of vulnerable young people and impact their communities”.
+Delving into the details of the organization, the question “how do you measure your impact?” was asked.
 We thought this was interesting; often the way in which we measure social impact can be difficult, statistics aren’t always readily available and the output may not be measurable in simple terms.

-Since Heartwood Skills focus very much on the wellbeing side, they rely on tools which measure wellbeing and ask people to record their reflections and how they’re feeling.
+Since Heartwood Skills focus very much on the well-being side, they rely on tools that measure wellbeing and ask people to record their reflections and how they’re feeling.
 In terms of hard data, attendance and qualifications can be tracked.
 It can be tricky for social enterprises to begin to measure impact, there has to be some way to show that they are achieving the intended outcomes.
 Experts suggest it might start by aligning their core metrics and linking quantitative data to their target impact.

 In writing this article we came across the Supporting Women in Social Enterprise podcast.
-Recorded last year, and in the midst of the pandemic, it aims to help change makers by providing useful tips, interviews and insights.
+Recorded last year, and in the midst of the pandemic, it aims to help changemakers by providing useful tips, interviews, and insights.
 It’s quite remarkable that so many businesses have had to react quickly to the pandemic, with the majority of services having to move to online (not always an easy feat).